httpie/cli/README.rst

 +------------------------------+---------------------------------------------------+

-Note that data fields aren’t the only way to specify request data:
+Note that the structured data fields aren’t the only way to specify request data:
-The `specifying raw request body`_ section describes mechanisms for passing arbitrary request data.
+The `raw request body`_ section describes mechanisms for passing arbitrary request data.

 Escaping rules